 Keep in mind, though, that there’s a chance your pooch may not even like cranberries—that tart, sour taste isn’t exactly a common feature in dog foods.
 One option is to try mixing cranberries into your Fido’s food bowl, starting out with a small amount and gradually adding more over time as he becomes comfortable with the taste.

-Fortunately, even your pup isn’t a fan of cranberries on their own, he can still reap their nutritional benefits through a variety of cranberry-infused dog treats and supplements.
-PetHonesty’s CranBladder supplement chews improve kidney and bladder function, and support an overall healthy immune system (the delicious taste is a plus, too).
+Fortunately, even your pup isn’t a fan of cranberries on their own, he can still reap their nutritional benefits through DIY, make-your-own cranberry dog treats.

 According to Dr. Albert Ahn, DVM, veterinary advisor for Myos Pet, smaller dogs should stick to one or two cranberries per day; the larger the dog, the more cranberries he can have.
 Regardless of your dog’s size, keep an eye out for any signs of an upset stomach such as vomiting or diarrhea.